 - John Carciero, the whistleblower.
 (Jay Carciero is now deceased.)

-- The whistleblower attorneys who represented the Carcieros: Colette G. Matzzie and Tim McCormack, both Washington, DC, attorneys with Phillips & Cohen LLP.
+- Colette G. Matzzie, a Washington, DC, attorney with Phillips & Cohen LLP.

 Comments of John Carciero, who filed the whistleblower lawsuit against Sodexo: